Excellence in Governance|Operations and Governance

 Responsibilities and Composition of Functional Committees

 Audit CommitteeThe Audit Committee consists of 4 independent directors.
-During the annual shareholders' meeting on June 2, 2022, Nuvoton elected its seventh Board of Directors and the third Audit Committee assumed office on the same day.
-In 2023, the Audit Committee held 5 meetings, with a 100% attendance rate.The primary function of the Audit Committee is to assist the Board of Directors in overseeing the quality and integrity of the company's accounting, auditing, financial reporting processes, and financial controls.
+During the annual shareholders' meeting on May 26, 2025, Nuvoton elected its eighth Board of Directors and the fourth-term Audit Committee assumed office on the same day.
+As of Q3 2025, the fourth-term Audit Committee held 1 meeting, with a 100% attendance rate.The primary function of the Audit Committee is to assist the Board of Directors in overseeing the quality and integrity of the company's accounting, auditing, financial reporting processes, and financial controls.
 For external investors, it represents the company's supervisory function and independence, effectively safeguarding investor interests.